AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

         test_txt: Test bytes
         ```

--   Example 3: Pull and decompress a compressed file from OSS.
+-   Example 3: Pull and decompress a compressed object from an OSS bucket.
-    -   The content of the compressed OSS file:
+    -   The content of the compressed OSS bucket:

         ```
         Test bytes\nupdate\n123